-Graham Hoffart Mathiasen Architects was retained by School District #41 (Burnaby) to assist in the preparation of a phase two feasibility study for a seismic upgrade and an addition to the existing school.
+Thinkspace was retained by School District No. 41 to assist in the preparation of a phase two feasibility study for a seismic upgrade and an addition to the existing school.

-The existing school was a post and beam structure with unreinforced masonry partition and infill walls.
-The roof structure was T and G Wood decking.
+The existing school was a post-and-beam structure with unreinforced masonry partition and infill walls.
+The roof structure was tongue-and-groove wood decking.

-These measures together with mechanical and electrical upgrades contributed to a 39% saving in energy use related to the MNECB.
+These measures, together with mechanical and electrical upgrades, contributed to a 39% saving in energy use related to the MNECB.
 Innovative credits were obtained by achieving 100% day lighting in the building and developing an educational outreach program to highlight the green building features.
-The building is targeted for LEED Gold.
+The building is LEED® Gold certified.